Fenner–Snyder Mill

-The Fenner–Snyder Mill, also known as Brinker's Mill and the Old Mill, is a historic grist mill located on the McMicheal's creek in the village of Sciota in Hamilton Township, Monroe County, Pennsylvania.
+The Fenner–Snyder Mill, also known as Brinker's Mill and the Old Mill, is a historic grist mill located on the McMichael Creek in the village of Sciota in Hamilton Township, Monroe County, Pennsylvania.
 The mill was built in 1730, and is a large 2 1/2-story fieldstone and sided banked building.
 It has a tin roof added about 1860.
 It was in continuous milling operation until mid-April 1954.
 In 1974, the mill was donated to Hamilton Township with the understanding that it would be used for “historical, cultural, and governmental purposes.”

 It was added to the National Register of Historic Places on May 13, 1976.